-Resource Mobilizing Team
+Resource Mobilization Team

-The Resource Mobilizing Team (RMT) works in partnership with the Southern Equality Fund to increase capacity of Southern LGBTQ grassroots leaders by connecting them with funding, expanding social networks and by providing opportunities for training and support.
+The Resource Mobilization Team (RMT) works in partnership with the Southern Equality Fund to increase capacity of Southern LGBTQ grassroots leaders by connecting them with funding, expanding social networks and by providing opportunities for training and support.
 The RMT members also participate in 6 months of peer learning curriculum that focuses on building a shared analysis and developing strategies for mobilizing resources in the South.

 Contact the RMT member closest to you to learn more about the fund and how to get more support for your work.

 Natalie Offiah who regularly goes by Natt is a first generation Nigerian American.
 The Jackson native began her work as an activist and organizer at the age of 17.
 As a freshman at Jackson State University, Natt co-founded Spectrum, the university’s GSA, and was elected president the following year, a title she held until her graduation in 2014.
 Natt obtained her bachelor’s degree in Biology with a minor in Chemistry, she is currently pursuing her Masters in Biology at Jackson State University.
 She is also a member of SONG (Southerners on New Ground) and BYP100-JXN (Black Youth Project 100) More recently working with others as the Co-Chair of the Youth Committee for the successful campaign to elect Chokwe Antar Lumumba Mayor of the City of Jackson; and was recently selected to be a member of the inaugural Movement for Black Lives Electoral Justice League Fellowship.